-The roles of local governments are described in Chapter 12; local government actions specific to the residential sector include:
+The roles of local governments are described in Chapter 12; local government actions specific to the residential sector and not mentioned there include:

-- Add energy into cities' general plans. - Adopt local ordinances requiring new building energy performance superior to state standards. - Ensure compliance with all local or state standards. - Require performance modeling at time of sale or approval of major renovation. - Use local planning and zoning to encourage or require DSM integration in multi-family/high-density housing, (e.g., passive design features or district heating and cooling).
+- Add energy into cities' general plans. - Require performance modeling or measure installation at time of sale or approval of major renovation. - Use local planning and zoning to encourage or require DSM integration in multifamily/high-density housing, (e.g., passive design features or district heating and cooling).

-Barriers include the lack of measurable savings to validate cost-effectiveness, the growing disparity of local conditions creating barriers to builders and developers, and the lack of capacity among building officials, building department employees and common tools to measure impacts and outcomes.
+Barriers include the lack of measurable savings to validate cost-effectiveness, a growing disparity of local conditions creating barriers to builders and developers, and the lack of capacity among building officials, building department employees and common tools to measure impacts and outcomes.